nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->When Chuck Norris is in a crowded area, he doesn't walk around people.
-He walks through them.
+>Chuck Norris kills anyone that asks: 'Do you want fries with that?'.
+Because by now everyone should know that Chuck doesn't want fries with anything.
+Ever.
 <!-- /joke -->

-*Last update: Thu, 20 May 2021 20:22:35 GMT*
+*Last update: Thu, 20 May 2021 21:21:11 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)